Jesse1211/ECS-189L/ProjectDocumetation.md

 Battle scene: https://assetstore.unity.com/packages/2d/characters/the-dark-series-animals-trees-221401, https://assetstore.unity.com/packages/2d/environments/sci-fi-platformer-starter-pack-tileset-3-enemies-216694

 ## Animation and Visuals - Xinhe Wang
-- Implement character animations and create initial PlayerControllerData draft with specified button and trigger requirements, and basic logic for player character animations.
+- Implement character animations and create initial `PlayerControllerAnimator` draft with specified button and trigger requirements, and basic logic for player character animations.
   - Button and Trigger Requirements for Character Animations: Left: A, left arrow; Right: D, right arrow; Jump: Space, up arrow; Dodge: S; Stab: N; Gunattack: B
   - Character Animation Descriptions:
     - Idle1: Walking animation in the main scene (attack disabled)
-    - Fall: Character's y-direction movement decreases, character is off the ground
+    - Fall: The character's y-direction movement decreases, the character is off the ground
     - Run: Activated when speed is greater than a constant number
     - Transition: Triggered when collecting items (clicking M)
     - Dodge: Detected using the trigger in the animator